Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 14. Medicare Part D out-of-pocket costs

-The Inflation Reduction Act has had a significant impact on what you pay for prescription drugs, whether through a stand-alone Part D plan or a Medicare Advantage plan with Part D coverage (MA-PD).
+The Inflation Reduction Act (IRA) has had a significant impact on what Medicare enrollees pay for prescription drugs, whether through a stand-alone Part D plan (PDP) or a Medicare Advantage plan with Part D coverage (MA-PD).

 Knowing the maximum you will pay for drug costs offers another benefit.
-There will be an option to spread your drugs costs out over the year rather than paying those costs upfront earlier in the year.
-This may make it easier for you to budget during the year.
+The IRA added an option to spread your drugs costs out over the year rather than paying those costs upfront earlier in the year.
+This may make it easier for you to budget during the year.18

 Footnotes